Cholesterol. Total cholesterol must be under 175

 |Medical Exam Required||Depends on policy|

 |Ways To File A Claim||Phone, Online.|

 |State Availability||Not available in MA, NY or WI|

 Julia Cameron is a writer and editor who has experience in finance, mergers and acquisitions, content marketing and immigration law.
 She has a passion for interior design and an affinity for Old Florida, where she lives with her family.

 If you’re very healthy and live an active lifestyle, State Farm might be perfect for your needs.
 The company values its customers and offers unbeatable customer service and overall satisfaction.
 However, if you have any pre-existing conditions or want a more affordable option, you should consider looking elsewhere.
-Regardless, it never hurts to compare your options to save time and money.

 Despite its massive size and extensive network of agents, State Farm keeps it simple with three types of life insurance.
 Term, whole and universal life insurance policies are available with additional riders and flexible options to get you the coverage you need.
 The company did offer variable life insurance products in the past, but the lineup was discontinued in 2008.
 Here’s what coverage you can expect from State Farm life insurance:

 Term life insurance is State Farm’s most affordable and straightforward type of policy.
 These plans offer a predetermined amount of coverage for a set period of time, along with monthly payments that don’t change for the life of your policy.
 Policy coverage is available in 10-, 15-, 20- and 30-year terms and provides a guaranteed benefit payout starting at $50,000.
 After your policy expires, either pay more for your current term coverage or convert to a permanent policy.
 Here are the various term life insurance policies that State Farm offers: